dhis2/dhis2.github.io/_posts/2019-03-25-build-acrobatics.md

 `dhis-web-apps/target` directory is **going to be removed and all apps are refreshed from [d2-ci](https://github.com/d2-ci)**!

-This can take a long time, and sometimes it is not necessary for the apps to download.
+It is optimized to perform as shallow a clone as is possible, but in some cases, it needs to fetch additional commits to find a specific one.

+In general, using a branch or tag is **fast**, using a specific commit is **slow**.

-There are two strategies to avoid downloading all apps, depending on your needs.
+In offline scenarios, there are two strategies to avoid downloading apps, depending on your needs.

 #### Strategy One: Use `mvn install` if possible